themlstudent/100DaysofMachineLearning/README.md

 4. Effective Python by By Brett Slatkin (Addison-Wesley, 2019)

-## For Learning this you can Prefer the Links that I have provided in Day 1 Section.
+## For Learning Day 2  you can Prefer the Links that I have provided in Day 1 Section.

 # Day 3